openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_classes.md

 Functionality: Creates a directory.

 Specifies whether to create recursively.
-If recursive creation is required, it will create non-existent directories level by level in the path.
+If recursive creation is required, non-existent directories in the path will be created level by level.

 Parameters:

 - path: [Path](fs_package_structs.md#struct-path) - The directory path to be created.
-- recursive!: [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Whether to create directories recursively. true for recursive creation, false for non-recursive creation.
-Default is false.
+- recursive!: [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Whether to create directories recursively. true for recursive creation, false for non-recursive creation (default: false).

 Exceptions:

-- [FSException](fs_package_exceptions.md#class-fsexception) - Throws an exception when the directory already exists, intermediate directories don't exist during non-recursive creation, insufficient permissions, or other reasons prevent directory creation.
+- [FSException](fs_package_exceptions.md#class-fsexception) - Throws an exception if the directory already exists, intermediate directories do not exist during non-recursive creation, insufficient permissions, or other reasons prevent directory creation.
-- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception when the directory is empty, current directory, root directory, or contains null characters.
+- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception if the directory is empty, the current directory, the root directory, or contains null characters.

 ### static func create(String, Bool)